 In 2016, authors of a review analyzed several studies relating to bitter melon, including its effects on diabetes.

 The authors concluded that bitter melon may have properties that can help lower blood glucose but noted that further research was necessary to establish how effective it could be and how exactly it works.

 Could other foods help reduce blood sugar?
 Find out more.

 People can eat any part of the fruit, or take it as:

 - a powder

-The fruit is available at most Asian grocery stores.
-Powders, supplements, and juices are available at health food stores and sold by online retailers.
+Most Asian grocery stores sell bitter melons.
+Powders, supplements, and juices are available for purchase at health food stores and online.